AbeerNaskar/Discharge_Me_discharge_summary_generation/README.md

 <br/>

 run ```cus_draw.py``` corresponding to entire output folder to get section wise uniqueness score of each files together in a plot

+## Evaluation data
+250 discharge summaries were used for final evaluation, in the shared task.
+We accessed the unique ```hadm_id``` for the final evaluation set (subset of Phase II Testing data) from the organisers, so that we can directly compare our results with the 2024 competition leaderboard.
+We also provided the reslt of that data for further clarification (what we provided, are only the predictions of our models, not original data).
+Also the evaluation results are also provided (which we get by running the script given by the organisers).

+## Abbreviations
+FT: fine tune
+FP: full prompt
+TP: truncated prompt
+ZS: zero shot
+FS: few shot